+Godly women Living as a Priest for God; with Guarded Tongues; and No Excesses.
 Godly women seek to be reverent in their behavior, careful in all their conversations, and never enslaved to anything but Christ.

-Paul starts and ends this third verse with the same thought.
-Godly women show-and-tell.
-They live what they teach.
+The fourth type of godly behavior in Titus Two women is spiritual integrity--godly women live what they teach.
 They train others in the pattern they have learned.
 Their walk speaks louder than their talk.

-Their life is under God's control in all areas: their tongues, their appetites, and their habits.
-They do not overindulge themselves, they are not overweight-gluttons, they are not pleasure-hungry, they are not malicious-talkers.
+Their life is daily placed under God's control in all areas: their tongues, their appetites, and their habits.
+They do not overindulge themselves, they are not overweight-gluttons, they are not pleasure-hungry, and they are not malicious-talkers.

 These godly older women were noble in everything and in the way they lived life they taught by their actions what is good!

 Titus 2:3 Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 NIV

 Paul always stressed preaching and teaching what he was already living.
-In his instructions to Timothy he said 1 Timothy 4:16 Pay close attention to yourself and to your teaching; persevere in these things; for as you do this you will insure salvation both for yourself and for those who hear you.
+In his instructions to Timothy he said:

+1 Timothy 4:16 Pay close attention to yourself and to your teaching; persevere in these things; for as you do this you will insure salvation both for yourself and for those who hear you.
 NASB